 I bought everything ever printed about Rita and 'Revista do Rock' was quick in catching up with the trend.
 RR was the first to make a comparison between the Italian volcano and Brenda Lee.
 I thought the comparison was fair; after all, being compared with the best it is a compliment.

-In January or February 1965, Revista do Rock managed to publish the lyrics of 9 of Rita's songs she had recorded in English in New York and became part of her first US album called 'The International Teen-Age Sensation', released in Brazil in late November 1964.
-I was ecstatic for withouth them I would never be able to understand them.
+In January or February 1965, Revista do Rock managed to publish the lyrics of 9 of Rita's songs in English she had recorded in New York and became part of her first US album called 'The International Teen-Age Sensation', released in Brazil in late November 1964.
+I was ecstatic with joy for withouth them lyrics I would never be able to understand them.

 After listening to 'I can't hold back the tears' for 2 decades I finally realised that 'I'm gonna cry till I bring him back to me' which Rita pronounced 'braing' really meant 'bring'.